Decrease Tier 4 Engine Idle Time in Your Work Truck Fleet

 Missing or ignoring the regeneration notification can result in very costly downtime, Klemisch says.
 In addition, when a truck engine shuts down due to a missed regeneration, it may need to be towed to the dealership for maintenance.
 This impacts how many tools and trucks a company has available to get work done.

-Choosing an all-in-one work truck solution, like the Miller® EnPak® A28GBW, allows companies to significantly reduce idle time, as well as the wear and tear on truck engines and service expenses on emissions-control equipment.
-The EnPak A28 integrated power system allows crews to work with the truck turned off because the unit provides compressed air to power jobsite tools, a generator, battery charge and crank assist, and a stick welder.
+Choosing an all-in-one work truck solution, like the EnPak A30GBW from Miller, allows companies to decrease truck engine idle time by up to 75 percent, as well as reduce the wear and tear on truck engines and service expenses on emissions-control equipment.
+The EnPak A30 power system allows crews to work with the truck turned off because the unit provides compressed air to power jobsite tools, a generator, battery charge and crank assist, and a multiprocess welder.

 A solution with numerous benefits